-Draft an initial competency map and then work with your faculty advisor and/or program's Practice Experience Coordinator to revise and finalize it.
+Draft an initial competency map and then work with your preceptor and program's Practice Experience Coordinator to revise and finalize it.
+For Epidemiology and Biostatics program students, you are also required to obtain your faculty advisor's approval.

 The competency map starts with the competencies you will demonstrate and apply through your PE.
 However, beginning with the project goals may be easier.
 You should break down all tasks and activities necessary to achieve each goal and then determine how they link to the competencies.
 After this initial mapping process, you can input the information into the competency map.